 - No pooling risk.
 Self-funded policies are covered under the federal Employee Retirement Income Security Act (ERISA) and do not need to account for the same kind of pooling volatility, since their “risk” pool is limited to their own enrolled participants.
 Your plan will not have to pay more to absorb the risk of other, more costly plans.

 - No profit margin: Even more advantageous, there is no carrier making a profit off your premium payments.
 You get to utilize any money left over to reduce contribution rates going forward or increase coverage.

 - Lower administrative fees: Self-funded plans will still pay for claims processing, stop-loss insurance coverage and network contract drafting, either done in-house or through the assistance of a third-party administrator (TPA).
 These administrative fees tend to be lower than their fully insured counterparts, though.

 Top Reasons Employers Make the Switch to Self-Funding Health Plans

-One of the largest advantages of self-funded health plans is its "pay-as-you-go" claims nature.
+One of the biggest advantages of self-funded health plans is its "pay-as-you-go" claims nature.
 Rather than paying out large coverage payments or setting up expensive premium installments, companies that self fund simply make claims reimbursements on an as-needed basis.
-Claims costs vary month to month and are principally affected only by the care utilized by covered persons, not hypotheticals and projections.
+Claims costs vary month-to-month and are principally affected only by the care utilized by covered persons, not hypotheticals and projections.

 2. Pick the Most Beneficial Plan and Network

 Companies that adopt a self-funded plan customize it to their employees' exact needs.
-What's more, claims can be monitored directly using claims-analysis software, with coverage adjustments made the following year to better meet your employees' data-backed healthcare realities.
+What's more, claims can be monitored directly using claims analysis software, with coverage adjustments made the following year to better meet your employees' data-backed healthcare needs.